 –From the chapter “How Do They Treat Their Students” in Ken Bain’s What the Best College Teachers Do (Harvard Press, 2004).

-An introduction helps establish you and your students as unique individuals sharing the classroom together.
+The point of an introduction is to establish yourself as a unique individual sharing the classroom with other unique individuals.
 Other than providing your name and the name of the course you’re teaching, here is some information you may consider sharing:

 - Personal biography: your place of birth, family history, educational history, hobbies, sport and recreational interests, how long you have been at the university, and what your plans are for the future.

 - Educational biography: how you came to specialize in your chosen field, a description of your specific area of expertise, your current projects, and your future plans.

 - Teaching biography: how long have you taught, how many subjects/classes have you taught, what level of class you normally teach, what you enjoy about being in the classroom, what do you learn from your students, and what you expect to teach in the future.

 - In making your decision about what information to share, consider how much you want them to know and how much you want to reveal about yourself.